chrthomsen/pygrametl/docs/examples/datasources.rst

     sales = TypedCSVSource(f=open('sales.csv', 'r', 16384),
                            casts={'price': int}, delimiter=',')

     salesTransformed = SQLTransformingSource(sales,
         "sales", "SELECT product, SUM(price) FROM sales GROUP BY product")

 In the above example, the total revenue is computed for each product.
+First, a temporary in-memory SQLite database is created.
+Then a temporary table named sales with the same schema as the rows in :attr:`sales` is created.
+Finally, the rows in :attr:`sales` is loaded into the temporary table in batches and then the final result is produced by executing the provided SQL query.
 In addition, to the required parameters shown above, :class:`.SQLTransformingSource` also has multiple optional parameters, e.g., :attr:`.extendedcasts` accepts a :class:`.dict` that specifies how Python types should be mapped to SQL types, :attr:`.perbatch` specifies if the transformation should be applied for each batch of rows or for all rows in the input data source, and :attr:`.columnnames` allows the columns in the output rows to be renamed.

 CrossTabbingSource
 ------------------